PMET-public/module-data-install/README.md

 *File Name* - product\_attributes.csv

 This file is used to add and update Product Attributes and assign them to attribute sets.
 The codes provided in the file are used to determine if a new attribute will be created or updated.
 Product attribute configurations can be complex.
-The columns examples below are a bare minimum needed if you were createing the file manually.
+The columns examples below are a bare minimum needed if you were creating the file manually.
 It's recommended to do a database extract.All settings are supported using database column names and values.

 *Note: There is a very specific known bug.
 If you re-load a product attribute file with an attribute type of text swatch, the option values will be duplicated.
 You will then need to remove the duplicate options*